COVID-19 has potential to spread during protests, marches, health experts warn

-CHICAGO — Violent protests in the city may be putting people in danger in ways they don’t realize.
+CHICAGO (WGN) — The nationwide protests in the wake of George Floyd’s death may be putting people in danger in ways they don’t realize.

+COVID-19 testing sites may also not be accessible, limiting diagnoses of the deadly disease.

-Marchers, some not wearing masks, chanted, and in some cases screamed, during protests and demonstrations this week.
-They had the potential to fill the air with virus laden aerosols.
+Marchers, some not wearing masks, can be seen chanting, and in some cases screaming, during protests and demonstrations this week.

 “When people are yelling or speaking in a loud voice, you do have more projection of saliva.
-And with that potentially virus,” Chicago Public Health Department’s Dr. Allison Arwady said.
+And with that, potentially (the) virus,” Chicago Public Health Department’s Dr. Allison Arwady said.

-The packed in crowds did not provide the opportunity for the safe 6-foot distance.
+Packed-in, moving crowds also do not allow protesters to stay a safe distance away from each other.

 “One of the reasons we always make that 6-foot recommendation and have the cloth face covering recommendation, is those are the two best ways to prevent transmission,” Arwady said.

-Now, before mass infections spread, health experts are urging anyone who participated in the protest to self isolate.
+Now, before mass infections spread, health experts and officials in cities like Chicago are urging anyone who participated in the protest to self isolate.

 “Please, in exercising your First Amendment rights, or if you were out for any other reason, you have now put yourself at risk and we need you to isolate yourself,” Chicago Mayor Lori Lightfoot said.
 “We need you to think about, and be conscious of, whether you are experiencing any signs or symptoms.”